-As an agency that have worked with different government departments over the last 20 years, we understand that there are some constraints involved which usually don’t exist in the private sector; however, developing branding and communication that reflects the vision of the council and connects with the public in a creative and authentic way is still achievable no matter how restrictive brand guidelines are.
+As an agency that have worked with different government departments over the last 20 years, we understand that there are some constraints involved which usually don’t exist in the private sector; however, developing branding and communication that reflects the vision of the department and connects with the public in a creative and authentic way is still achievable no matter how restrictive brand guidelines are.

 An important detail that will need to be thought through is for example what tone of voice should be used in your campaigns.
 If the community is predominantly made up of seniors, communicating in a way that is relevant as well as caring is a good direction to head in; however, if you are trying to reach the younger generation, introducing humour and making reference to pop culture in your communications has proven to be a great strategy!

 This campaign takes a very different approach to the standard method that government bodies take in their communications.
 As an agency that has been working in this field, we understand that not all councils will be able to push the boundaries this far as they will need to follow strict brand guidelines.
-However the campaign above illustrates the importance of setting a tone of voice in order to get your message clearly and strongly delivered across your community.
+However, the campaign above illustrates the importance of setting a tone of voice in order to get your message clearly and strongly delivered across your community.

-As well as tone of voice, it is important for any brand to establish a set of colours, typography and images that will help form the personality of the organisation.
+As well as the tone of voice, it is important for any brand to establish a set of colours, typography and images that will help form the personality of the organisation.
 For many councils, it is important to recognize the importance of having inclusive imagery across both digital and print campaigns to ensure that people from different ages, ethnicities and cultures will feel acknowledged and represented.
 As well as being sensitive to the design of your marketing material, it is always important to ensure that the platforms available for the public are accessible to all the public.
 Including AAA standards to your website as well as providing PDF information online is a must-have and will reflect your council’s mission of clearly communicating with the entire community.

 A well thought through, strategic brand that adopts a cohesive aesthetics and message across all marketing material results in the public being more connected and consequently more open to following new regulations and directives.
-By connecting to the public, the council will not only earn their respect but also gain their trust, resulting in a greater influence and their message being more effectively delivered.
+By connecting to the public, the council (department) will not only earn their respect but also gain their trust, resulting in a greater influence and their message being more effectively delivered.

-If you would like to hear more about how Fresco can help you establish a stronger persona and brand with your local council or how we can ensure that new marketing material is designed in a creative and strategic way while following the current brand guidelines you have in place, send us an e-mail on email@example.com.
+If you would like to hear more about how Fresco can help you establish a stronger persona and brand with your local council (for your department) or how we can ensure that new marketing material is designed in a creative and strategic way while following the current brand guidelines you have in place, send us an e-mail on email@example.com.